-AASB 9 - Financial Instruments (effective date: 1 January 2018)
+AASB 9 - Financial Instruments (effective date: 1 July 2018)

 This Standard includes a model for classification and measurement, a single, forward-looking 'expected loss' impairment model and a substantially-reformed approach to hedge accounting.
 This standard is mandatory for adoption by the Consolidated Entity for the year ending 30 June 2019.
-The financial impact of this new standard has not yet been quantified.
+The financial impact of this new standard is presently being reviewed and has not yet been fully quantified.

-AASB 15 - Revenue from Contracts with Customers (effective date: 1 January 2017)
+AASB 15 - Revenue from Contracts with Customers (effective date: 1 July 2018)

 This Standard establishes principles for reporting useful information to users of Financial Statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 AASB 15 also includes a cohesive set of disclosure requirements that provide users of Financial Statements with comprehensive information about the nature, amount, timing and uncertainty of revenue and cash flows arising from the entity's contracts with customers.
-The impact of this Standard is yet to be assessed.